turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 ## Show Me the Money: You Can Have Your STAKE and Trade It Too

-Plain old vanilla staking is a great way to earn more NEAR, but their are some trade-offs to be aware of.
+Plain old vanilla staking is a great way to earn more NEAR, but there are some trade-offs to be aware of.
 One of the main trade-offs is that the staked NEAR is locked because it is effectively put up as collateral to help secure the NEAR network.
-We can do better than that by unlocking the value.
-The [STAKE][1] contract unlocks the value stored in the staked NEAR by transforming it into a [fungible token][3].
+We can do better than that by unlocking its value.
+The [STAKE][1] contract unlocks the value stored in the staked NEAR by transferring it into a [fungible token][3].
 You can now have your STAKE and trade it too.

 In this tutorial we'll learn about how staking works on NEAR.
 We'll see how the STAKE token unlocks value.
 We'll then apply what we learned from the [fungible token][3] tutorial and implement the fungible token core NEP-141 standard in my